Provably Efficient Exploration in Quantum Reinforcement Learning with Logarithmic Worst-Case Regret: Results for Linear Mixture MDPs

 \section{Results for Linear Mixture MDPs}

-To tackle problems with large state spaces, we consider quantum RL with linear function approximation.
+The result for tabular MDPs is a simple demonstration of the effectiveness of quantum RL.
+Our main setting is quantum RL with linear function approximation.
 In specific, we customize a novel quantum RL algorithm for linear mixture MDP \citep{modi2020sample,ayoub2020model,cai2020provably}, followed by theoretical guarantees.